Weser Uplands

 Human History

 The Weser valley has been an important transport corridor and cultural axis since prehistoric times, with Bronze Age and Iron Age settlements along the river terraces.
-The Weser Renaissance period (1520-1620) produced the distinctive architectural style visible in towns like Hameln, Höxter, and Rinteln, with elaborately decorated stone facades creating some of northern Germany's most beautiful townscapes.
+The Weser Renaissance period (1520–1620) produced the distinctive architectural style visible in towns like Hameln, Höxter, and Rinteln, with elaborately decorated stone facades creating some of northern Germany's most beautiful townscapes.
 Hameln's connection to the Pied Piper legend (1284) has made it internationally famous.
-The Brothers Grimm collected many of their fairy tales in the Weser region, and the German Fairy Tale Route follows the river.
+[1] The Brothers Grimm collected stories throughout the Weser region, and the German Fairy Tale Route follows the river.
 Historic water mills, half-timbered farmsteads, and castle ruins testify to centuries of productive use of the river and its valley.

 Park History